- Skim the water

 - Don’t swim if you have an open wound

 - Don’t swim if you’re not feeling well

 - Maintain a safe social distance

+Prioritize safety: Keep your pool COVID-free with our expert measures.
+Dive into a worry-free aquatic experience with enhanced cleanliness.
 While there’s no substantial evidence that COVID-19 can spread to people through recreational water, it’s still important to practice precautionary measures to ensure overall safety.
-Whether it’s a public commercial pool or a residential private puddle, here are 20 tips to help keep your waters COVID free.
+Whether it’s a public commercial pool or a residential private puddle, here are 20 tips to help Keep your pool COVID-free.

 Let’s start by cleaning your pool.

 One of the first, and rather the easiest way to keep the water clean is to skim the surface.
 It’s pretty much like sweeping the floor, only it’s water – if you get what I mean.
 To skim the water, you’re going to need a telescopic pole and a skimmer net.
 Run the skimmer net over the pool’s surface and scoop up any floating debris.
 Take the collected trash and dump it in the bin.